pesterhazy/presumably/posts/fixmes.md

 Annotating code with tags is common enough, but semantics vary.
 With time codebases tend to assign specific meanings to individual tags, much like emojis in Slack workspaces gradually acquire a definite meaning.
 At Pitch we tag comments as TODO when code  _should_ be changed eventually, but not necessarily today.
 It is considered acceptable, perhaps even desirable to wait to make the improvement suggested.
 By contrast, a FIXME is more stringent: code is unfit for merge until the author addresses the problem.
 Our automated linter codifies this judgment priority: FIXMEs fail the build, but TODOs are given a pass.

-# Learning to Let It Go
+# Learning to let go

 Tags with an agreed-upon meaning aid communication with team members while the pull request is in progress.
 "Is this a FIXME or a TODO?" you might ask your colleague, requesting a judgment of the status and priority of the less-than-satisfying implementation.
 Similarly, during code review, FIXMEs signal that the function annotated requires attention.
 The comment screams out, "Help!
 Ask me about this issue I can't make progress on!"